 Enjoy the convenience and impressive amenities of ASU’s modern on-campus student accommodations.
 These active student communities provide a safe and secure home during your studies.
 ASU also has over 50 dining venues across its 5 campuses, offering meals from many different cuisines.
-Housing and meal costs
+See housing and meal costs at ASU.

 Features of ASU housing

 On-site staff available at all times